Arynelson/Item-Drop-Simulator/README.md

 - Logging and statistics tracking
 - Clean, readable code structure

-It's also directly relevant to Metin2 server work since drop tables are a core mechanic in the game.
+It's also directly relevant  server work since drop tables are a core mechanic in the game.

 ## License